 Self-promotion is perhaps one of the trickiest projects any advertising, marketing or design agency can undertake.
 It seems odd to outsiders that this would even be an issue.
 After all, when you're the client, surely you can do whatever you want, right?
 Well, sadly perception is much more idealistic than reality.
-Here then are the reasons why self-promotion is so tough, and a few basic guidelines you can follow to ensure this task is a both a fun and creative one, and not a monkey on your back.
+Here then are the reasons why self-promotion is so tough, and a few basic guidelines you can follow to ensure this task is both a fun and creative one and not a monkey on your back.

 Landmines of Self-Promotion, and How to Navigate Them.

 There are a lot of issues associated with self-promotion.
 The top six often hamstring even the biggest and best advertising and design agencies:

 It is by far the biggest problem with self-promotion projects.
 Someone (or a committee) within the agency decides that it's time to do some self-promotion work.
 An account manager has a quick chat with someone from the senior team in the coffee room.
 They then drop in on a creative team and mention in passing that some self-promotion ideas would be good.
 And then everyone just hopes that it will all appear like magic, being exactly what everyone in the agency wants to see, and done with little fuss or effort.
 It is all wishful thinking.
 If the job isn't taken seriously, the work won't be seriously good.
 It won't even be mediocre.
 And eventually, it will have to be redone, perhaps several times.
 If the agency is serious about self-promotion work, treat it in the same way that you would treat a paying client's project.